Originally published Dec. 19, 2019, updated January 11, 2022

 Clean the Area Around the Outdoor Condenser

 The outdoor condenser is one of the most expensive components in your HVAC system, so it can be costly to repair if it malfunctions or breaks down.
-One thing you can do to keep your condenser in good condition is to clear the area around it.
+One thing you can do to keep your condenser in good condition is to keep the area around it clear.
 Remove any debris, objects, plants, or structures that are within three feet of the unit so that they won’t obstruct airflow.
 This will ensure that your condenser will be able to run smoothly without experiencing additional stress, which can lead to fewer repairs.

 Get an Annual HVAC Maintenance Plan

-Signing up for an annual HVAC maintenance plan is probably the best way to reduce the risk of mechanical failure.
+Signing up for an annual HVAC maintenance plan is the best way to reduce the risk of mechanical failure.
 During a maintenance visit, the technicians will perform a wide range of tasks to ensure your HVAC system will be in good working condition, from changing the filter to cleaning the evaporator coil.
 In addition, they’ll thoroughly check your equipment for problems and fix them before they escalate into major issues that require expensive repairs.

 If you’re looking for a good contractor that provides high-quality HVAC repair and maintenance services, don’t hesitate to get in touch with the experts at Caribbean Breeze Heating & Cooling.
-Call us today at (504) 517-7595.